Migrating from @clerk/clerk-expo to @clerk/expo — Breaking Changes, Native Components, and the Complete Upgrade Path

 The @clerk/clerk-expo package is deprecated.
 Its replacement, @clerk/expo, ships with Clerk Core 3: native components powered by SwiftUI and Jetpack Compose, platform-native OAuth, passkey support, offline resilience, and a redesigned authentication hook API.
-The upgrade saves roughly 50KB gzipped through shared React internals (Core 3 Changelog, 2026-03-03).
+Core 3 also adds proactive background token refresh, so getToken() no longer blocks API calls while a session token renews (Core 3 Changelog, 2026-03-03).
+Run the Clerk Upgrade CLI to automate most import path changes, then follow this guide for the remaining breaking changes — including the new Show component, redesigned hooks, and native component adoption.

 Core 2 is in long-term support until January 2027 (Versioning docs).
-You're not forced to migrate today.
-But @clerk/clerk-expo won't receive new features, and the bundle savings plus native component support make this upgrade worth prioritizing.
+You're not forced to migrate today, but @clerk/clerk-expo won't receive new features, and the native components plus offline resilience make this upgrade worth prioritizing.

 Prerequisites and Compatibility Requirements